News from Lucky Cat Café

 OPEN THURS.-SAT., NOON TO 6PM.

 We follow all CDC protocols for safety.
-Open 3 days a week, Thursday thru Saturday, due to Covid limitations.
+On April 11 we opened 4 days a week, Thursday thru Sunday, due to Covid limitations.
 Fewer visitors are allowed inside at a time, so it is best to reserve a spot, so you are guaranteed to get in at the time you want.

 Please visit our website before visiting in-purrson.